-A person commits the infraction of vandalism if he:

-- (a) injures, defaces, damages or destroys: - (1) private property in which any other person has an interest without the consent of such other person; - (2) tribal or other public property without the lawful consent of the appropriate governing body; or - (3) a recognized place of burial. - (b) deposits, throws, or propels any substance upon any highway, roadway, runway, or railroad track, or any vehicle while such vehicle is either in motion or stationary.
+- A. A person commits the infraction of vandalism if he: - 1.
+Injures, defaces, damages or destroys: - a.
+Private property in which any other person has an interest without the consent of such other person; - b.
+Tribal or other public property without the lawful consent of the appropriate governing body; or - c.
+A recognized place of burial. - 2.
+Deposits, throws, or propels any substance upon any highway, roadway, runway, or railroad track, or any vehicle while such vehicle is either in motion or stationary.